Arbors

 No analysis available

-I searched for short-term rental indicators including STR allowed, legal vacation rental, NUC, TVU, or hotel-style rental language.
-Nothing in the remarks suggests short-term rentals are allowed, so this is best treated as false based on the public remarks.
+I searched for STR indicators such as short-term rental allowed, legal vacation rental, NUC, TVU, and hotel-style rental language.
+Nothing in the remarks supports STR allowance, so the safest reading is that short-term rentals are not allowed.

-I checked for hotel pool references such as hotel rental pool, Hilton/Trump/Ritz pool, or hotel-managed operations.
-There is no such language in the listings, and because STR is not supported in the remarks, this must be false.
+I checked for hotel pool language such as hotel rental pool or hotel-managed operations.
+There is no evidence of any hotel pool program, and because STR is not indicated, this must be false.

-I searched for language indicating a mandatory hotel pool or required rental program participation.
-The remarks do not describe any rental-pool system, so this is false.
+I searched for language indicating a mandatory hotel pool or required rental-program participation.
+The remarks contain no such references, and since STR is not supported, mandatory pool participation is also false.

 No analysis available